scalar-labs/scalardb/docs/backup-restore.md

 </div>
 <div id="YugabyteDB_Managed2" class="tabcontent" markdown="1">

 Clusters are backed up automatically based on the backup policy, and these backups are retained for a specific duration.
 You can also perform on-demand backups.
-See [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).
+For details on performing backups, see [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).

-If you're using YugabyteDB with other databases, to ensure transactional consistency across databases, you'll need to pause the application using ScalarDB or [ScalarDB Cluster (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/) during the backup process, as described in [Back up with explicit pausing](#back-up-with-explicit-pausing).
+You can perform on-demand backups or scheduled backups during a paused duration.
+For details on performing backups, see [YugabyteDB Managed: Back up and restore clusters](https://docs.yugabyte.com/preview/yugabyte-cloud/cloud-clusters/backup-clusters/).
 </div>
 </div>